-When the former European commissioner became prime minister in November of last year, his country teetered on the brink of sovereign default and Monti was hailed both at home and abroad as the man who would save it from financial ruin.
+When Mario Monti became prime minister in November, his country teetered on the brink of sovereign default.
+The former European commissioner was hailed at home and abroad as the man who would save Italy from financial ruin.

 Such rigid labor laws prevent Italian businesses from hiring and discourage foreign companies from setting up shop in the country.

-However, unless Berlusconi, who is once again the prime ministerial candidate for the right-wing Il Popolo della Libertà, manages to upset the polls and return to parliament with a plurality of the seats, left-wing leader Pier Luigi Bersani looks likely to succeed the technocrat.
+However, unless Berlusconi, who is again leading the right, upsets the polls and returns to parliament with a plurality of the seats, Democratic Party leader Pier Luigi Bersani looks more likely to succeed the technocrat.